carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 objects located at multiple places.
 Collectively these changes expand the set of processors that can be supported and improves support for optimized code.

-Several approaches were considered, and the one proposed appears to be the cleanest and offers the greatest improvement of DWARF's ability to support optimized code.
+Several approaches were considered, and the one presented appears to be the cleanest and offers the greatest improvement of DWARF's ability to support optimized code.
 Examining the GDB debugger and LLVM compiler, it appears only to require modest changes as they both already have to support general use of